minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 29.7.2016 New photos added in category; Autumn
-* 25.7.2016 New photos added in category; Summer
+* 29.7.2016 New photos added in category; Summer
 * 23.7.2016 New activation post; High roller's alternatives
 * 16.7.2016 New photos added in category; Pictures of Miki
 * 26.6.2016 New activation post; High roller